-Time Reason Actions to be taken Prior to 8:15am All children who arrive at school prior to 8:15am are to wait in Year 5 and 6 Eating Area An Administration team member will supervise the students from 8:15 am.
-8:15am Children remain in the seating area near the office building.
-Preps in prep playground.
+Time Reason Actions to be taken Prior to 8:15am All children who arrive at school prior to 8:15am are to wait in Play Shed.
+An Administration team member will supervise the play of the children from 8:15 am.
+Teachers are to send all children to the Play shed if they are seen around the school without parental supervision.
+8:15am Children remain in the Play Shed, preps move to their area.
 Teacher Aides to assist supervision of the children in the different areas.
 8:45am Children are released to their classrooms.
 Admin member and Teacher Aides to release children to their classes.
 8:45am Bell rings - children are to be ready to walk into class.
 8:55am Teachers to take ownership of their classes and remind teachers and students to have marked rolls.
 Teachers to commence teaching of the morning session.
-Late slips after 9:00am 11:00am Bell rings to commence play time of 25 mins.
+Late slips after 9:10am 11:00am Bell rings to commence play time of 25 mins.
 Teacher aides to supervise the playing time of the children.
 11:25am Students commence eating Teachers to supervise eating time if rostered on for duty.
 11:40 am Bell rings to remind children to walk back to class, go to the toilet.
 Teachers on duty to supervise children's return to class.
 12:00pm Learning time to commence.
 1:30pm Bell rings - for commencement of playing - 15minutes.
 Teachers and teacher aides to supervise.
 1:45pm Students commence eating time.
 (15mins) Teachers/aides to supervise eating if rostered on for duty.
 2:00pm Bell rings for the school to remind them to line up for class in the eating areas.
 Teachers/aides on duty to supervise children's return to class.
 2: 50pm Bell rings for bus students.
 Students are supervised by aides.
 3:00pm Bell rings - to release children at the end of the day.
 Teachers to dismiss students for home.